qtaura/ScriptAI/README.md

 - `OPENAI_API_KEY` enables the `openai` adapter.
 - `HUGGINGFACE_API_KEY` enables the `huggingface` adapter.
+- `ANTHROPIC_API_KEY` enables the `anthropic` adapter.
+- `GOOGLE_API_KEY` enables the `gemini` adapter.
 - `local` is always available as a placeholder.

 This approach keeps one source of truth for display names and metadata while ensuring only configured providers are selectable.

+Provider SDKs (optional adapters):
+- Install Anthropic and Gemini SDKs when using these adapters:
+  - `pip install anthropic google-generativeai`
+  - If not installed, the server returns a clear error indicating the missing package.

 ## Architecture